GuildCrafts/web-development-js/_goals/120-Set_the_Game_with_React.md

   - [ ] "Game Over" message is displayed
   - [ ] "New Game" button is displayed, which starts a new game if clicked
 - [ ] Cards and their graphics are rendered with [CSS shape tricks](https://css-tricks.com/examples/ShapesOfCSS/) (not images)
+- [ ] Game logic is separated from the rendering logic.
+- [ ] Repository includes a README file with basic installation and setup instructions.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Functions are small and serve a single purpose.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ### Stretch